panopset/foundations/profiles/tomcat/README.md

     cd foundations/profiles/tomcat

-Run the script that will copy a generated exec.sh script over to your jenkins server, and execute it remotely.
+Run the script that will copy a generated exec.sh script over to your tomcat server, and execute it remotely.

     ./go.sh